enkidevs/curriculum/mongodb/intro/crud-intro/delete-documents.md

 }
 ```

-If we wanted to delete a pokemon of type `Grass` where there are more than one of them, we could attempt to do so like:
+If we wanted to delete a pokémon of type `"Grass"` where there are more than one of them, we could attempt to do so like:

 ```javascript
 db.pokemon.deleteOne({